What is the audit strategy?

 Why it matters in practice

-The most common deficiency is generic template-filling rather than engagement-specific strategy.
-A strategy that could apply to any client in any industry does not meet the requirement.
-The document must reflect this client, this year, with specific consideration of the factors that drive this engagement's scope, timing, and resourcing.
+In our experience the single most common deficiency is generic template-filling rather than engagement-specific content.
+A strategy that could apply to any client in any industry does not meet ISA 300.7 .
+The document has to reflect this client, this year, with specific consideration of the factors that drive this engagement's scope, timing, and resourcing.

-Firms frequently complete the strategy and the detailed plan simultaneously, treating them as a single step.
-Inspection teams distinguish the two.
-When both documents are dated the same day with identical sign-off times, reviewers question whether the strategy genuinely informed the plan or was completed retroactively to satisfy the file structure.
+Firms regularly complete the strategy and the detailed plan in the same sitting, treating them as one step.
+Inspection teams separate the two.
+When both documents carry the same date and identical sign-off times, reviewers question whether the strategy genuinely informed the plan or was completed retroactively to satisfy the file structure.

-A strategy without a plan is rationale without execution — it explains why but not how.
-A plan without a strategy is procedures without rationale — it shows what was done but not why those procedures were chosen over alternatives.
-Both gaps are flagged, but the absence of a distinct strategy is more commonly found because firms default to jumping straight to the detailed plan.
+A strategy without a plan is rationale without execution.
+It explains why but not how.
+A plan without a strategy is procedures without rationale.
+It shows what was done but not why those procedures were chosen over alternatives.
+Both gaps get flagged, but the absence of a distinct strategy is the one we see more often, because firms default to jumping straight into the detailed plan.

 Key standard references